scality/cloudserver/docs/developers/getting-started.rst

                and filling out the "Feature Request" section of our template.

-To add support for a new backend support to Cloudserver official repository, please follow these steps:
+To add support for a new backend support to CloudServer official repository, please follow these steps:

 - familiarize yourself with our `Contributing Guidelines`_